 Farm to Market: Insights into U.S. Food Policy, Trade and Safety Issues – A group of 9 visitors from Europe will visit Seattle to examine how federal, regional and local programs for agricultural research, inspection, trade promotion, and resource conservation help ensure U.S. agricultural competitiveness in the global marketplace.
 They will also review how food commodities are regulated and marketed, from farm-to-table and for international export.

 - Wildlife Trafficking – A group of 13 government officials and NGO leaders from various countries will visit Seattle to examine the harmful impact of international wildlife trafficking on political, economic, environmental, and social stability.
 They will also explore the roles of public and private sector stakeholders in the protection of U.S. wildlife resources and efforts to combat the illegal importation of exotic species into the U.S.

 - Public Health and Infectious Diseases – A group of 18 from Africa will visit Seattle to discuss the current research and prevention of infectious diseases, as well as the treatment of infectious disease in the homeless population.
 They will also examine the developing global and public health initiatives for providing effective health services.

-- Tourism and Economic Development – A group of 27 visitors from around the world will visit Seattle to explore public and private partnerships in supporting tourism.
-They will also discuss the strategies of local organizations for promoting economic development through tourism.
+- Tourism and Economic Development – A group of 22 visitors from around the world will visit Seattle to explore public and private partnerships in supporting tourism.
+The visitors will also engage in discussions on the strategies of local organizations for promoting economic development through tourism.

 - Entrepreneurship & Small Business Development – A group of 7 visitors from around the world will visit Seattle to explore business models that support small business growth and initiatives that focus on economic development that benefit local communities.
 They will also explore the social, economic, legal, and political factors that encourage the development of local and private enterprises.